xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vbd-unplug uuid=uuid_of_vbd
 ```

-Attempts to detach the VBD from the VM while it is in the running state.
+Attempts to detach the <abbr title="Virtual Block Device">VBD</abbr> from the VM while it is in the running state.

 ## VDI commands

 Commands for working with VDIs (Virtual Disk Images).

 A VDI is a software object that represents the contents of the virtual disk seen by a VM.
-This is different to the VBD, which is an object that ties a VM to the VDI.
-The VDI has the information on the physical attributes of the virtual disk (which type of SR, whether the disk is sharable, whether the media is read/write or read only, and so on).
-The VBD has the attributes that tie the VDI to the VM (is it bootable, its read/write metrics, and so on).
+This is different to the <abbr title="Virtual Block Device">VBD</abbr>, which is an object that ties a VM to the VDI.
+The VDI has the information on the physical attributes of the virtual disk (which type of <abbr title="Storage Repository">SR</abbr>, whether the disk is sharable, whether the media is read/write or read only, and so on).
+The <abbr title="Virtual Block Device">VBD</abbr> has the attributes that tie the VDI to the VM (is it bootable, its read/write metrics, and so on).

 The VDI objects can be listed with the standard object listing command (`xe vdi-list`), and the parameters manipulated with the standard parameter commands.
 For more information, see [Low-level parameter commands](../../management/manage-locally/cli#-low-level-parameter-commands)